 In other words, we are each spiritual persons residing within a temporary physical body.
 Each of us is an individual spiritual being, transcendental to the physical world.
 The physical bodies we wear are temporary.
 They will each die within a few decades, and for some, more quickly.
 Then we will move on.

 These physical bodies are designed to be clothed and fed from materials from the physical world around us.
-Nature has been designed to supply all the food, water and clothing our physical body needs.
+Nature has been designed to supply all the food, water, and clothing our physical body needs.
 (And the scarcity in this world has been the product of humanity's hoarding and greed.)

 Jesus is also speaking to the many anxieties of those he was preaching to.
 Their anxiousness for their physical day-to-day survival is apparent from Jesus’ focus upon food and clothing.

 This is certainly because many of the people he spoke to were poor and had to toil in the fields or otherwise endeavor.
 Though Jesus was not saying they didn’t have to work anymore, he was saying that we can have confidence that God will take care of each of us.
 We don’t have to worry about our physical survival.
-Instead, our focus should be upon re-developing our relationship with Him.
+Instead, our focus should be on re-developing our relationship with Him.

 Jesus did not come to teach us about taking care of the body.
 That was not his ultimate concern.
-His concern is the spiritual welfare of others.
+His concern was the spiritual welfare of others.
 Because the physical world was designed with the veil of the physical body — making it difficult to see or communicate with the Supreme Being and designed to fool us into thinking we are these bodies — we have become in some sense separated from Supreme Being.
-This was our choosing.
+This was our choice.

-Jesus’ intention is to bring us back.
-His purpose is to bring us back to our original relationship with Supreme Being — a relationship of love and loving service.
+What does Jesus want from us?Jesus' purpose is to bring us back to our original relationship with the Supreme Being — a relationship of love and loving service.

 If one is focused upon the physical body’s survival, its reputation, its family or its other physical needs, the focus cannot be upon Supreme Being.
 It is a simple matter of focus.

-Therefore, in order to change our direction we must change our consciousness.
+Therefore, in order to change our direction, we must change our consciousness.
 This means redirecting our focus from the mundane elements of the physical world to the transcendental elements of the Supreme Being.